JoeIMIsu/codingpedia.github.io/_posts/2017-05-02-fast-faster-angular-cli-how-i-converted-my-angular-project-to-use-angular-cli.md

 ## Speed

-I saved the best for last - <span class="highlight">speed of development, speed of building and speed at runtime</span> ( not that in my case, the website was not loading rapidly with Just-In-Time Compilation (~500ms), but Ahead-of-Time Compilation (~280ms) takes it one step further ).
+I saved the best for last - <span class="highlight-yellow">speed of development, speed of building and speed at runtime</span> ( not that in my case, the website was not loading rapidly with Just-In-Time Compilation (~500ms), but Ahead-of-Time Compilation (~280ms) takes it one step further ).

 With this I rest my case.